DevoInc/python-mlmodelmanager-client/docs/source/user_guide/client-object.rst

     * user's home directory, ``/home/<user>/``.

-If `path` referrer a file name it will search for that file in every directory of the set of paths, otherwise if it it referrer a path it perform the same process using `modelmanager.ini` as a file name.
+If `path` referrer a file name it will search for that file in every directory of the set of paths, otherwise if it referrer a path it perform the same process using `modelmanager.ini` as a file name.
 In this way you could just create a file `modelmanager.ini` with your profiles, place it in the current directory or in your home directory and create a client without the param